The “Parson’s Tale” is the final story of The Canterbury Tales.

 In the “General Prologue,” the Parson is described as a ‘good man of religion.’
 He is erudite, scholarly, devout, and forgiving.
 The Parson believes that in order to be a good priest he must be perfect, because sheep follow their shepherd, but only if he leads by example.
 Above all, the Parson is a man of integrity: an essential example of Christian humility and charity.
 Naturally, his tale is not a fictional story (despite the Host’s request), and instead it is a perfectly honest and perfectly dreary essay -certainly not a tale that will be seriously considered as the winner in the competition.

 By now, the sun is quickly setting the and group has reached the edge of a town.
 The Host says, “fulfilled is my sentence and my decree” (17) -does this mean the Host has abandoned his initial request for each pilgrim to tell two stories on the road to Canterbury and, again, two tales on the return route?
-The only pilgrim who has come close enough to fulfilling his oath of telling two stories en route to Canterbury is Chaucer, himself, bur only because his first tale is interrupted and abandoned.
+The only pilgrim who has come close enough to fulfilling his oath of telling two stories en route to Canterbury is Chaucer, himself, but only because his first tale is interrupted and abandoned.

 The Host asks the Parson to tell his tale quickly, but instead we are offered a lengthy theological diatribe that ends with a plea to the reader not to blame the author if offense is found in the tales.
 In blending his own voice with the Parson’s, Chaucer disguises his own particular preferences against the common prejudices of his era, namely the political power of the church, despite his numerous satirical jabs at clerical overreach throughout the Tales.

 The form of the “Parson’s Tale” is prose, a form which the Host has already expressed distaste for (see Chaucer’s first tale).
-The tale, which is hardly a tale at all, discusses the topic of Penitence and its three effects, it is Chaucer’s apologia for his rowdy and occasionally ribald, but entertaining, collection of tales.
+The tale, which is hardly a tale at all, discusses the topic of Penitence and its three affects, it is Chaucer’s apologia for his rowdy and occasionally ribald, but entertaining, collection of tales.
 As in Plato, Chaucer ends his Tales with an appeal to conventional wisdom, while also addressing a number of recurring themes throughout the tales, such as marriage (or rather the ongoing dialogue about the nature of a successful partnership).
 By selecting the Parson as the final storyteller, a man who clearly practices what he preaches, coupled with the fact that his tale is unpalatable, Chaucer highlights the necessity for a certain degree of authorial untruth in telling a tale.
 The idea of authorship and authority (both taking their linguistic roots from the Latin auctoritas) is at the heart of the final tale.

 Thus concludes my chronological reading of Chaucer’s Canterbury Tales.